Our libraries are open, please visit Library Services for information on what to expect when visiting and our Library Opening Hours for opening times.

 The Baillieu Library is the University's largest discipline library and is central to teaching and research in the arts, humanities and social sciences.
 Its collections support the activities of undergraduates, postgraduates, academics and researchers.

 The Baillieu is also home to the University Library's Special Collections, which include Rare Books, Rare Music and the Print Collection.
-The Reading Room serves as the access point for these collections, as well as for the University of Melbourne Archives and the Grainger Museum collection.
+The Reading Room serves as the access point for these collections, as well as for the University of Melbourne Archives.

 Find out about the history of the Baillieu Library below.